svene/2026-07-26_quarkus-hexagon-demo-mm-per-tech/docs/README.md

 ## Questions About the Documentation?

 **"Which file should I read to understand flow X?"**
-- Start with `architecture-flow.md` for the text description
+- Start with `architecture/architecture-flow.md` for the text description
-- Then look at the corresponding `.puml` file in `flows/` for the sequence diagram
+- Then look at the corresponding `.puml` file in `architecture/flows/` for the sequence diagram

 **"Where is class X defined?"**
-- Check `architecture-module-participants.md` - find the module, then the class section
+- Check `architecture/architecture-module-participants.md` - find the module, then the class section

 **"How does Kafka topic Y get used?"**
-- Check `architecture-flow-kafka-reference.md` - find the topic section with producer/consumer info
+- Check `architecture/architecture-flow-kafka-reference.md` - find the topic section with producer/consumer info

 **"I need to add a new feature.
 Where do I start?"**
-- Read `architecture-flow.md` for similar existing flows
+- Read `architecture/architecture-flow.md` for similar existing flows
-- Check `architecture-module-participants.md` to understand the module structure
+- Check `architecture/architecture-module-participants.md` to understand the module structure
-- Create/update the sequence diagram in `flows/`
+- Create/update the sequence diagram in `architecture/flows/`
-- Update the relevant `.md` files after coding
+- Update the relevant docs after coding — see `ai/README.md`

----

-## Documentation Maintenance Notes

-**Last Updated**: 2026-09-14, commit `cafd818` (`ArchitectureTest` refactored into reusable `TriptychArchitecture`/`TriptychArchitectureConfig` devsupport classes; stale `port.in`/`port.out`/`domain`/`application`/`inbound-rest` references fixed in `README.md` and `concepts.md`; two reference updates in `architecture-module-participants.md`)

-**Diff baseline for the next update**: `git diff cafd818 HEAD -- . ':(exclude)docs'` to see what changed in code since this doc pass, before deciding which doc section(s) need a surgical edit.

-**By**: Claude (session analysis)

-**Files**:
-- `architecture-flow.md` - Primary flow documentation
-- `architecture-flow-kafka-reference.md` - Technical reference
-- `architecture-module-participants.md` - Module inventory with summary table
-- `flows/` - Sequence diagrams (12 diagrams + README)
-- `README.md` - This file
-- `../.claude/skills/recreate-architecture-docs/` - full-regeneration skill (was `recreate-architecture-docs.md`, converted to a skill on 2026-09-13)
-- `../.claude/skills/update-architecture-docs/` - single-section update skill (new on 2026-09-13)

-**Total documentation**: ~1500 lines (4 MD files + 12 PUML files) + 2 skills

-**Synchronization status**: ✅ All files synchronized

----

-## For Future Sessions

-**If you need to regenerate this documentation:** invoke the `recreate-architecture-docs` skill (`/recreate-architecture-docs`) - it contains all the instructions, including a first step that diffs what actually changed so you don't over-rewrite files whose content (class/method/topic names) survived the change intact.

-**If you just changed one endpoint, handler, API/SPI, service, topic, or module:** the `update-architecture-docs` skill can fire on its own for this - or invoke it directly - to make the single-section edit without touching the rest of the file.
+**"Who keeps this documentation up to date, and how?"**
+- See `ai/README.md` — that's the Claude-facing maintenance process, deliberately kept separate from this human-facing index.